kittrz9/sorta-engine/README.md

 Where all the game states should be defined.
 So far only has one defined.

 ### res/ directory
 Where the resources for the game should be.
-For now it only has a place holder image used for the player and the default shader.

 ### res/shaders/ directory
 Where the shaders should be.
-Right now only has one vertex and fragment shader.

 ### res/fonts/ directory
 Where the font files should be.
 They are generated with [msdf-atlas-gen](https://github.com/Chlumsky/msdf-atlas-gen/).
 Fonts require both a png file and csv file (both generated with msdf-atlas-gen).